SalishSeaCast/SOG/docs/SOGcommand.rst

 The :command:`SOG run` command runs the SOG code executable with a specified infile.
-If you have compiled and linked SOG in :file:`SOG-code-dev`, and you want to run a test case using your test infile :file:`SOG-test/infile.short`,
+If you have compiled and linked SOG in :file:`SOG-code`, and you want to run a test case using your test infile :file:`SOG-test/infile.short`,
 use: